Nitros Sports in Action

 Brett Miller- 1976-

-Played 10 seasons in the NFL.
-Six with the Atlanta Falcons, one season with the San Diego Chargers, three seasons with the New York Jets
+Played football at Glendale College and at the University of Iowa, where at 6' 7", 292 lbs., he was a standout offensive lineman.
+Miller played 10 seasons in the NFL.
+Six with the Atlanta Falcons, one season with the San Diego Chargers, and three seasons with the New York Jets.
+He is inducted in the GCC Athletics Hall of Fame.

 Lee Balkin- 1979- CIF and State champion high jump.
-Still holds the State Championship Meet record for the high jump (7 feet, 3 and a quarter inches).
-Best jump after high school was 7 feet, 7 inches to finish second in the nation in 1987.
+He still holds the California State Championship Meet record for the high jump (7 feet, 3 1/4 inches).
+His best jump after high school was 7 feet, 7 inches to finish second in the nation in 1987.
+He was an All-American at UCLA.

 Kelly Henry- 1980- UNDEFEATED CIF champion in tennis for 3 years (1978, 1979, 1980).
 4-time All-American at USC (1981, 1982, 1983 and in 1984 was an All-American in both singles and doubles).
 She played on USC's 1983 National Championship team.
 Henry played professionally as doubles partner to Tracy Austin.

 Duane Bickett- 1981- CIF 2A Basketball co-Player of the year,

-Jenny Dalton - 1992- All-CIF and Pacific League Player of the Year in volleyball, basketball and softball.
+Jenny Dalton- 1992- All-CIF and Pacific League Player of the Year in volleyball, basketball and softball.
 League champion and school record holder in the shot put.
-CIF record for career home runs in softball.
-University of Arizona- 3-time first team All-America in 1994, 1995, 1996, helped Wildcats to three National Championships.
-During her senior season at Arizona, Dalton won National Player of the Year honors by batting .469 with 25 home runs and 109 RBIs.
+She set the CIF record for career home runs in softball.
+University of Arizona- 3-time first team All-America in 1994, 1995, 1996, Dalton helped the Wildcats win three National Championships.
+During her senior season at Arizona, Dalton was named the National softball Player of the Year honors.
+She batted .469 with 25 home runs and 109 RBIs.
+After college, she was a member of USA national baseball team (2009).

 Scott Greenwood- 1996-

 CIF finalist in the swimming (100-yard and 200-yard freestyles.)
-School records in both events.
+He established school records in both events.